brick/varexporter/README.md

 - It cannot handle objects with public properties, without implementing `__set_state()` explicitly
 - It does not complain when exporting an object with overridden private properties, and outputs and array with duplicate keys

-This library aims to provide a prettier, safer, and more complete alternative to `var_export()`.
+This library aims to provide a prettier, safer, and powerful alternative to `var_export()`.

 ### Installation